Last updated November 2018

 How To Return An Item

 Your item must be in its original unused condition to be returned, unless there is a manufacturer defect.
 You must return the item within 30 days of your purchase.
 The item must have all labels/tickets attached.
-Please supply the original invoice as proof of purchase.
+Please supply a copy of the invoice as proof of purchase.

 Faulty items can be replaced with the same item originally purchased (subject to stock availability), or with a full refund or exchange for another item.
 All refunds will be provided via the original method of payment.